 Bottom Up Estimating is more common, because Top Down is largely restricted to situations where a budget has been determined in advance and the project manager must determine the project scope that fits the budget.

-In conclusion, keep the mummies in their tombs by using top down estimating to determine project level estimates first and then apportioning it down to the individual task level estimates.
+In conclusion, you can keep the mummies in their tombs by using top down estimating to determine project level estimates first and then apportioning it down to the individual task level estimates.

 THOMAS NAGAPURATHU CHACKO says